temporalio/documentation/README.md

 ## What is in this repository?

-This repository contains the following:
+This repository contains a large chunk of the Temporal Platform information corpus, divided into "source-of-truth" Markdown files and "generated" Markdown files, along with a changelog and an Assembly Workflow.
+Each component is explained further along in this README.

 ### `/docs-src` Markdown “source-of-truth” Information nodes